salahnomad/salahnomad.github.io/content/work-productivity/zellige-blueprint-vs-gtd/index.md

 - **Corporate values vs. Artisan values**
 - **Getting things done vs. Making things matter**

-This is why the Zellige Blueprint fits so naturally within the [**Rooted Nomadism philosophy**](/stories-wisdom/rooted-nomadism-philosophy/)—it's not just a productivity system, but an approach to work that honors depth, intention, and cultural wisdom.
+This is why the Zellige Blueprint fits so naturally within the [**{{< glossary-link "Rooted Nomadism" >}} philosophy**](/stories-wisdom/rooted-nomadism-philosophy/)—it's not just a productivity system, but an approach to work that honors depth, intention, and cultural wisdom.

 {{< promptbox title="Your Productivity Philosophy Audit" type="exercise" >}}
 **Take 5 minutes to reflect:**